IntusCoreLabs/clove.labs/README.md

 - 🎨 **shadcn/ui** — Beautiful, accessible, and composable UI components
 - ✅ **Zod** — Type-safe schema validation for forms and APIs
 - 🔗 **Lucide React** — Icon library built for modern interfaces
+- 🔒 **Clerk** - Clerk for user authentication using Google or Github

 ---